Large Deviations Optimal Scheduling of Closed Queueing Networks: Introduction

-We obtain state-dependent control policies that effectively manage the spatial distribution of supply, leading to a fraction of demand dropped that decays exponentially fast in $K$.
-This motivates us to perform a thorough \emph{large deviations analysis} which yields surprisingly elegant results.
-As a function of system primitives, we derive a large deviation rate-optimal assignment policy that minimizes demand dropping (maximizes throughput).
-Our optimal policy is strikingly simple and its parameters depend in a natural way on demand arrival rates.
-Our contribution is threefold: \pqa{The contribution part need to be re-written, as the proofs have changed.} \begin{compactenum}[label=\arabic*.,leftmargin=*] \item {\bf A family of simple policies, and an exponent-optimal policy.} We propose a family of state-dependent assignment policies called Scaled MaxWeight (SMW) policies, and prove that all of them guarantee exponential decay of demand-drop probability under the CRP condition.
-The proof is based on a family of novel policy-dependent Lyapunov functions which are used to analyze a multi-dimensional variational problem.
-An SMW policy is parameterized by a vector of scaling factors, one for each location; each demand is served by assigning a supply from the compatible location with the largest scaled number of cars.
-We obtain an explicit specification for the optimal scaling factors based on location pickup compatibilities and demand arrival rates.
+This finding motivates a thorough \emph{large deviations analysis} which yields surprisingly elegant results.
+As a function of system primitives, we derive a large deviations rate-optimal scheduling policy that minimizes throughput-loss.
+Our optimal policy is a close cousin of MaxWeight and its parameters depend in a natural way on service token arrival rates.
+Our contribution is threefold: \begin{compactenum}[label=\arabic*.,leftmargin=*] \item {\bf A family of simple policies.} We propose a family of state-dependent scheduling policies called Scaled MaxWeight (SMW) policies, and prove that all of them guarantee exponential decay of throughput-loss probability under the CRP condition.
+An SMW policy is parameterized by a vector of scaling factors, one for each buffer; each service token serves a job from the compatible buffer with the largest scaled number of jobs.
+SMW policies are simple, explicit and promising for practical applications. \item {\bf The value of (intelligent) state-dependent control.} We show (Proposition \ref{prop:state_ind_no_exp}) that no state-independent scheduling policy can achieve loss which decays exponentially in $K$, and that if service token arrival rates are not perfectly known, then the loss of a state-independent policy (generically) does not vanish as $K \to \infty$.
+Our SMW policies provide vastly superior performance: even the naive unscaled (``vanilla'') MaxWeight scheduling policy requiring no knowledge of service token arrival rates achieves loss which decays exponentially in $K$. \item {\bf Exponent-optimal policy and qualitative insights.} For general network structures, we obtain an explicit specification for the optimal scaling factors for SMW based on compatibilities and service token arrival rates.
 Further, we obtain the surprising finding that the optimal SMW policy is, in fact, {\em exponent-optimal} among all state-dependent policies (Theorem \ref{thm:main_tight}).
-SMW policies are simple, explicit and promising for practical applications (Section~\ref{sec:sims} demonstrates stellar performance in a realistic simulation environment).
+A key ingredient of this result is that SMW policies satisfy the \textit{critical subset} property: for each SMW policy, there is a corresponding (fluid) equilibrium state, and for this state there are ``critical'' subsets of servers that are most vulnerable to the depletion of jobs in compatible buffers.
+Each SMW policy simultaneously ``protects'' all critical subsets maximally by maintaining high job levels near structurally under-supplied servers. \end{compactenum}